khlee-math/khlee-math.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I received my PhD degree in 2001 from <a href="https://en.snu.ac.kr/">Seoul National University</a>, and held post-doctoral
+I received my PhD from <a href="https://en.snu.ac.kr/">Seoul National University</a> in 2001 and held post-doctoral positions at Seoul National University and at the <a href="https://www.utoronto.ca/">University
-        positions at Seoul National University and at the <a href="https://www.utoronto.ca/">University of Toronto</a>.
-I came to the <a href="https://uconn.edu/">University of Connecticut</a> as an assistant professor in 2005 and was promoted to full professor in 2017.
+        of Toronto</a>.
+In 2005, I joined the <a href="https://uconn.edu/">University of Connecticut</a> as an assistant professor and was promoted to full professor in 2017.

-My research interests are in <a href="publications/index.html#RT">Representation Theory</a>, <a href="publications/index.html#NT">Number Theory</a>,
-        <a href="publications/index.html#CO">Combinatorics</a> and <a href="publications/index.html#ML">Machine Learning</a>.
-Recently, I have been applying Machine Learning and other Data-Scientific tools to problems in pure mathematics.
-The discovery of <a href="https://arxiv.org/pdf/2204.10140.pdf">Murmuration</a> phenomena is a notable result.
-There was a hot-topics workshop on <a href="https://icerm.brown.edu/events/htw-23-ma/">Murmurations in Arithmetic</a> at ICERM in July, 2023, and the story was covered in <a href="https://www.quantamagazine.org/elliptic-curve-murmurations-found-with-ai-take-flight-20240305/">Quanta Magazine</a>.
+My research interests are in <a href="publications/index.html#RT">representation theory</a>, <a href="publications/index.html#NT">number theory</a>, <a href="publications/index.html#CO">combinatorics</a> and <a href="publications/index.html#ML">machine learning</a>.
+Recently, I have focused on applying machine learning to problems in pure mathematics.
+A notable outcome of this work is the discovery of <a href="https://doi.org/10.1080/10586458.2024.2382361">murmuration</a> phenomena, and the discovery was featured in <a href="https://www.quantamagazine.org/elliptic-curve-murmurations-found-with-ai-take-flight-20240305/">Quanta Magazine</a>.

-The best way to reach me is via email: <a href="mailto:khlee@math.uconn.edu">khlee@math.uconn.edu.</a> My office is at MONT 327.
-The address for regular mail is <a href="https://math.uconn.edu/">Department of Mathematics</a>, University of Connecticut, <a href="https://www.downtownstorrs.org/">Storrs</a>, CT 06269-1009.
+The best way to reach me is by email: <a href="mailto:khlee@math.uconn.edu">khlee@math.uconn.edu.</a> My office is located at MONT 327, and regular mail can be sent to: <a href="https://math.uconn.edu/">Department of Mathematics</a>, University of Connecticut, <a href="https://www.downtownstorrs.org/">Storrs</a>, CT 06269-1009.